vectorgrp/sil-kit/docs/api/capi/lin.rst

    :local:
    :depth: 3

-The Lin API for the C language provides communication in a Lin-Bus master/slave-architecture.
+The LIN API for the C language provides communication in a LIN-Bus master/slave-architecture.
 The functionality is analogous to the C++ API described in :ref:`sec:lin`.

-Lin Controller
+LIN Controller
 ~~~~~~~~~~~~~~

-**A Lin controller is created with the following function:**
+**A LIN controller is created with the following function:**

 .. doxygenfunction:: SilKit_LinController_Create